 BJU Press uses a slant printing/handwriting system very similar to ScottForesman's D'Nealian that is very popular with some homeschoolers and teachers.

 Science books for first through fifth grades are more activity-oriented than traditional science texts.
 This makes them more useful for children with different learning styles.
 BJU Press has done a good job melding high-quality content with activities.
 (The elementary science series is among my Top Picks.
 You can read the review here.)
-Junior high science texts (Life and Space and Earth Science) are good courses that will work well in the homeschool.
+Junior high science texts (Life Science and Earth Science) are good courses that will work well in the homeschool.
 Higher level texts assume the classroom environment for lab work and are increasingly difficult to use.
 However, BJU Press lab DVDs and lab kits are appropriate for homeschool use.

 The BJU Press Bible curriculum for junior and senior high school is well written, purposeful, and easy to use, even without the teacher's editions.